-The Company applies the IFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for all trade receivables.
-There is an annual impairment review for intercompany receivables which assess the ability of the entity to pay them based on their net assets position.
+The company applies the IFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for all trade receivables.
+There is an annual impairment review for intercompany receivables which assesses the ability of the entity to pay them based on a range of factors including, their net assets position and risk affected forecasts of future cash flows of the underlying investment.